-Solicitations should provide the agency's designated points of contact and identify the acceptable forms of communication with the agency, such as telephone or email.
+All THECB solicitations will provide THECB's designated point(s) of contact and identify acceptable forms of communication with the agency, such as telephone or email.
 An agency may choose to create a shared email account that is accessible to designated procurement staff who can assist vendors with additional concerns, while following the protocols established in the solicitation.
 THECB uses a shared email address to ensure backup for communicating with vendors.